-Rack Leader Controller Server
+1U Rack Leader Controller Server

 An MPI job is started from the rack leader controller server and the sub-processes are distributed to the system blade compute nodes.
 The main process on the RLC server will wait for the sub-processes to finish.
-For very large systems or systems that run many MPI jobs, multiple RLC servers may be used to distribute the load (one per rack).
+Note that every Altix ICE 8400 system is required to have at least one RLC.
+For multi-rack systems or systems that run many MPI jobs, multiple RLC servers are used to distribute the load (one per rack).